yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 If you need one (2..3..127) additional Ethernet ports, it is possible to use USB-to-Ethernet adaptor.

-As example, Genius (KYE) GF3000U which is based on the ADMtek [http://hecnar.ifrance.com/linksys.html Pegasus] AN986.
+As example, Genius (KYE) GF3000U, Linksys USB100TX, D-Link DSB-650TX which are based on the [http://www.nslu2-linux.org/wiki/HowTo/AddEthernetAdapter ADMtek Pegasus] AN986.

 Most of this devices has 10/100Mbit/s Full-Duplex Ethernet interface, but transfer rate is about 10Mbit/s only.